mhmd-azeez/website/input/posts/working-remotely-from-iraq.md

 I have been working remotely for a European company since the beginning of the year.
 I have been through a lot of ups and downs since then, I want to document some of the insights I learned.

-Working remotely is getting more and more common place right now in Iraq.
+Working remotely among the tech community is getting more and more common right now in Iraq.
 I have several friends who work for companies in Europe and other places.
 They make from 12k/year all the way up to 100k/year and possibly even more.
 Most of the pre-requisites of working remotely are available in Iraq and Kurdistan, even though they are not as convenient as one might hope, so I think more software developers should consider it as an option.

 ## Finding a remote job